-‘Game Of Thrones’ Stars Hint At Devastating Ending, ‘It F****d Me Up,’ Says Emilia ‘Daenerys Targaryen’ Clarke
+‘Game Of Thrones’ Stars Hint At Devastating Ending, ‘It F****d Me Up,’ Says Emilia Clarke

-The eighth and final season of the hit HBO fantasy drama Game Of Thrones has set its premiere date for Sunday, April 14, according to Time.com, and with only six episodes in the season, fans will not be forced to wait long to find out how the epic tale concludes.
+The eighth and final season of the hit HBO fantasy drama Game Of Thrones has set its premiere date for Sunday, April 14, according to Time, and with only six episodes in the season, fans will not be forced to wait long to find out how the epic tale concludes.
 But if statements by members of the show’s ensemble cast are any indication, Thrones aficionados should not be in too much of a hurry to get to the end, because the GoT stars make the end sound devastating.

-“I think it’s gonna be groundbreaking,” actor Kit Harrington, who portrays Jon Snow, said, as quoted by Britain’s Independent newspaper.
+“I think it’s gonna be groundbreaking,” actor Kit Harington, who portrays Jon Snow, said, as quoted by Britain’s Independent newspaper.
 “I told my wife last year how it ended, and she wouldn’t talk to me for about three days.
 And she’d asked!”

-Emilia Clarke, who portrays the “Mother of Dragons” Daenerys Targaryen — who believes her destiny is to take the Iron Throne — was more blunt that Harington speaking to Vanity Fair magazine after filming her own final scene.
+Emilia Clarke, who portrays the “Mother of Dragons” Daenerys Targaryen — who believes her destiny is to take the Iron Throne — was more blunt than Harington, speaking to Vanity Fair magazine after filming her own final scene.

 “It f****d me up,” the 32-year-old British actress told the magazine.
 “Knowing that is going to be a lasting flavor in someone’s mouth of what Daenerys is.”